gkiely/sass-modules/readme.md

 Rules
 ----
 - Modules and Site Sections are capitilized
-  - Why?
-They get their own files, which makes it easy to identify and navigate your file
+  - Why: They get their own files, which makes it easy to identify and navigate your file
 - Child classes are prefixed with a _
-  - Why?
-It prevents clashing and having to create `crazyLongUniqueClassNames`
+  - Why: It prevents clashing and having to create `crazyLongUniqueClassNames`
 - One css class per element, as many modifiers as you fancy
-  - Why?
-It's clean, simple, and fun.
+  - Why: It's clean, simple, and fun.
 - You cannot nest Sections
-  - Why?
-By not nesting, all child classes must be contained to the Section which makes it easy to catch duplicate class names.
+  - Why: By not nesting, all child classes must be contained to the Section which makes it easy to catch duplicate class names.

 Usage